rathodmansi/Replication-Study-Housing-Production-Function/README.md

-## Title: A replication study to estimate the production function for housing
+## A replication study to estimate the production function for housing

 ### Contributors: